Android TV: Introduction and How It Works

 We know about Android smartphones, we know about Android tablets and laptops.
 But people are beginning to talk about Android TV, and we really want to know what this new technology is all about.

-The way we understand that enjoy television has changed with time.
-And these days, if you want to get the most out of your TV, it means you must be able to interact with streaming applications such as YouTube, Amazon Prime, and of course, Netflix.
+The way we understand and enjoy television has changed with time.
+These days, if you want to get the most out of your TV, it means you must be able to interact with streaming applications such as YouTube, Amazon Prime, and, of course, Netflix.

 Smart TV technology is the in thing at the moment.
-If you’re familiar with streaming boxes or streaming sticks such as Amazon Fire stick, Apple TV, and Roku, then you most definitely will like what Android TV has to offer.
+If you’re familiar with streaming boxes or sticks such as Amazon Fire Stick, Apple TV, and Roku, then you will like what Android TV offers.

 When you hear about Android TV, you already can guess that Google has a hand in it (Of course, they own the Android technology).

-Android television is the tech giant’s way of turning your TV into a smart device that allows you to do a whole lot more than just watch your favorite videos and shows.
+Android television is the tech giant’s way of turning your TV into a smart device that allows you to do much more than just watch your favorite videos and shows.

-If you are interested in knowing everything about Android TV, what it can do, and the reason why you probably would need to get one, then this is the right place to get all of this information.
+If you are interested in knowing everything about Android TV, what it can do, and why you probably would need one, then this is the right place to get all of this information.

-We guarantee that at the end of this article, you would be on your way to the next television dealer, or probably place an order for an android TV online.
+We guarantee that at the end of this article, you will be on your way to the next television dealer or probably place an order for an Android TV online.

-As we have hinted earlier in this article, Android TV is a version of Google Android mobile OS that has been specially modified for television.
+As we hinted earlier in this article, Android TV is a version of Google Android mobile OS specially modified for television.
 This should give you an idea of how this television would work.

 Nonetheless, this description does not give the right information about what sets Android TV apart from other smart televisions.

-Unlike other smart TVs that greets you with a large screen packed with widgets and applications, the Android TV has a home screen that focuses on helping the user discover the right content that they can enjoy on their television.
+Unlike other smart TVs that greet you with a large screen packed with widgets and applications, the Android TV has a home screen that focuses on helping users discover the right content they can enjoy on their television.

-This is possible either through all of the services you have subscribed to, such as Google Play Music, or Netflix or even from your personal media collection through media center software such as plex.
+This is possible through all of the services you have subscribed to, such as Google Play Music or Netflix, or even your personal media collection through media center software such as Plex.

 All of your favorite applications on this television are displayed as ribbons.
 That is a horizontally scrolling set of recently viewed content and recommendations from within a specific app.

-With Android television, you can gain access to the Google Play store, where you would get thousands of applications that are specially designed for Android TV.
+With Android television, you can access the Google Play store, where you can get thousands of applications specially designed for Android TV.

-This means that you will not have to struggle to read tiny texts or even battle with navigating applications that only function when you can swipe with fingers.
+This means you will not have to struggle to read tiny texts or even battle navigating applications that only function when you can swipe with your fingers.

-The Google assistant is nicely embedded in every single version of the Android TV, and that gives you total control of your televisions content using your voice as well as every of your Smart home products.
+The Google Assistant is nicely embedded in every single version of the Android TV, giving you total control of your television content using your voice and every one of your Smart home products.

-Included in your Android television is also Google’s Chromecast technology, which allows you to cast videos and also initiate screen sharing from browsers, applications, and compatible smartphones.
+Your Android television also includes Google’s Chromecast technology, which allows you to cast videos and initiate screen sharing from browsers, applications, and compatible smartphones.

 How do I get Android TV?

-On select TVs from Hisense, Sony, Philips, and sharp, the Android TV comes pre-installed as the device default Smart TV user experience.
+On select TVs from Hisense, Sony, Philips, and Sharp, the Android TV comes pre-installed as the device’s default Smart TV user experience.

-You can also include Android TV to a smart TV that you already have that features an HDMI port using an Android TV set-top box from companies such as Xiaomi and NVIDIA.
-This device cost between $60 to $200.
+You can also include Android TV to a smart TV with an HDMI port using an Android TV set-top box from companies such as Xiaomi and NVIDIA.
+This device costs between $60 and $200.

-As you probably have already heard, it is better late than never, so you can finally purchase the JBL link bar, which is a $400 soundbar that was announced back in 2018 and support both Google Assistant and Android TV.
+As you probably have already heard, it is better late than never, so you can finally purchase the JBL link bar, a $400 soundbar announced in 2018 and supports both Google Assistant and Android TV.

-What Amazon did was to make use of an open-source Android operating system to create its Fire TV operating system, and it has nothing similar to the Google Android TV operating system.
+What Amazon did was use an open-source Android operating system to create its Fire TV operating system, which has nothing similar to the Google Android TV operating system.

-You also need to be very careful about purchasing an Android TV from brands that you do not know, or brands that are not so popular because you just might be disappointed at what you end up with when you get home and unbox your new device.
+You also need to be very careful about purchasing an Android TV from brands you do not know or brands that are not so popular because you might be disappointed at what you end up with when you get home and unbox your new device.

 These kinds of televisions from unknown brands are most likely devices that feature the older version of Android and cannot do the same things that up-to-date Android users can do.